sans-blue-team/DNS-Exfiltrate/README.md

 Parses bind query logs or private Burp Collaborator output to decode exfiltrated data.

-Burp Collaborator allows appending hostnames to the provided address.
+Burp Collaborator allows prepending hostnames to the provided address.
 For example: assume this is your collaborator address: `q3uv485lz802ad6a7xz6c2izvq1hp6.oastify.com`

-You may prepend a 'hostname' (maximum length of a DNS label is 63 bytes), assuming it uses characters safe in a DNS query (such as base32-encoded data, see below).
+You may prepend 'hostnames' (maximum length of a DNS label is 63 bytes), assuming it uses characters safe in a DNS query (such as base32-encoded data, see below).
+You may also prepend multiple hostnames, as long was the entire request is 253 bytes or less.
 This allows exfiltration (including blind exfiltration) of data via DNS.
 Works best with a private Burp Collaborator server (or any DNS server that logs queries).
 You may also do this with a public server and a sniffer such as tcpdump (no DNS server required).
 I plan to add pcap support in the future.

 Exfiltrate the base32-encoded output from `whoami` via Burp Collaborator: